jtrauer/epi_model_r/README.md

 ## Code
 The code base is provided in R and Python as two open-source platforms that are among the most commonly used in infectious disease modelling applications.
-Python is more naturally suited to object-oriented programming, such that the R code requires the R6 package as a dependency through much of its structure.
+Python is more naturally suited to object-oriented programming (OOP), such that the R code requires the R6 package as a dependency through much of its structure.
 The code in the two languages is intended to be as equivalent as possible.
+This document is intended to explain the SUMMER structure using language and terminology familiar to readers with a background in OOP and familiarity with these two languages.
+Therefore, although it has been developed with infectious disease epidemiologists in mind, it is not intended to be readily readable by epidemiologists without also reading some background on these subjects.
+Nevertheless, a very brief introduction to OOP follows.
 In general Python lists are implemented as R vectors and Python dictionaries are implemented as R lists.

 ## Object-oriented structure
+The OOP used in SUMMER is a commonly used paradigm in computer programming.
+It involves creating objects, which have attributes (collections of data) and methods (which govern the object's behaviour).
+Objects are instances of classes, with SUMMER defining a number of classes that we have developed.
+Therefore, a class defines the basic structure of an object and can be thought of as a template for objects.
+An important feature of OOP is inheritance.
+Inheritance allows a new class to be developed from an existing class, and to inherit its structure and features.

 SUMMER considers epidemiological models as objects with attributes and methods relevant to the general construction of epidemiological models typically used to simulate infectious disease transmission dynamics.
 When a model object is instantiated, it is created with a set of features that allow for the construction of a compartmental model in a